wolfuoa/704-PROJ-1/README.md

 6. Two windows will appear, the POS and the Visualizer.
 Within the POS, specify a bottle quantity, and volume of the four liquids.
 7. Click `Order`, then `Make Order`
 8. On the ABS Live visualizer, clicking the `Enable` button will step through the bottling process.
+9. Additionally, clicking the `Break Lid Loader` or `Break Turn Table` will simulate faults in the respective machines, enabling fault tolerance mechanisms.
+The visualizer will show the Baxter robot manually adding lids and turning the rotary turntable.

 The operation of all machines can be monitored through their respective console windows.